-Welcome to our new, more robust, and much easier-to-use story submission system!
+Welcome to our robust and genuinely easy-to-use story submission system!

-Over the past two years, 63% of our 1st place-winning stories in all categories were their authors’ first print publications!
-Although the gender balance shifts widely issue to issue, over those same two years, 49.4% of the authors we've published were women, and 50.6% were men.
+Over the past four years, 88% of the 1st place stories in our Short Story Award for New Writers, and 48% of winning stories in all categories were their authors’ first print publications!
+Although the gender balance shifts widely issue to issue, over those same four years, it has been exactly 50/50!

 One of the most respected short-story journals in print, Glimmer Train Stories is represented in recent editions of the Pushcart Prize: Best of the Small Presses, New Stories from the Midwest, The O. Henry Prize Stories, New Stories from the South, Best of the West, New Stories from the Southwest, The Best American Nonrequired Reading, and Best American Short Stories.

 We are eager to read your work!
 (And we read all submissions ourselves.)